22 Characteristics of High-Potential Employees to Look For in 2025

 Fortunately, some tools make tracking and broadcasting employee recognition easier.
 Tools like Workhuman®’s Service Milestones® and Social Recognition® help you celebrate your employees and all their accomplishments.

-High-potential employees often have excellent leadership skills.
-This quality makes them great candidates for succession planning and promotion.
+High-potential employees often have excellent leadership skillsOpens in a new tab.
+This quality makes them great candidates for business succession planning and promotion.

 These people are natural problem solvers.
 They’ll jump at every opportunity to step up and contribute to solving issues for the company.